Trapigtrogen/Drawpp/drawpp_guide.md

 <br>If you want to make your own filter, you can do that with the ***loadFilter()***, and ***loadFilterFromFile()*** functions.
 The former takes the filter source code as a string, and the latter will load it from a file.<br>

-The filters are written in glsl 1.0.0, and you can read the documentation of that if you want to learn more.<br>In the filter however, you don't need to create anything else except for the ***main()*** function.
+The filters are written in GLSL 1.0.0, and you can read the documentation of that if you want to learn more.<br>In the filter however, you don't need to create anything else except for the ***main()*** function.
 You can also use a couple of uniforms provided by the library.
 Here is a list:<br>

 - source
     - sampler2D